jlevy/the-art-of-command-line/README.md

 Scope:

 - This guide is both for beginners and the experienced.
 The goals are *breadth* (everything important), *specificity* (give concrete examples of the most common case), and *brevity* (avoid things that aren't essential or digressions you can easily look up elsewhere).
 Every tip is essential in some situation or significantly saves time over alternatives.
-- This is written for Linux.
-Many but not all items apply equally to MacOS (or even Cygwin).
+- This is written for Linux, with the exception of the "[MacOS only](#macos-only)" section.
+Many of the other items apply or can be installed on other Unices or MacOS (or even Cygwin).
 - The focus is on interactive Bash, though many tips apply to other shells and to general Bash scripting.
 - It includes both "standard" Unix commands as well as ones that require special package installs -- so long as they are important enough to merit inclusion.